T. M. Callahan House

 The T. M. Callahan House, also known as the ‘’’Sweeny-Callahan House’’’, at 312 Terry St. in Longmont, Colorado, is a large Queen Anne-style house built in 1892 and expanded in 1897 and 1908.
 It was listed on the National Register of Historic Places in 1985.

 It is now an event venue known as the Callahan House & Garden.

 It has served as a Women's club building.

 Its foundation is red Lyons sandstone.

 The original builder in 1892 was James Wiggins.
 Its interior was extensively renovated by interior designers Mitchel & Halback in 1908.

 The house's original construction and 1908 renovation created "many outstanding decorative features...as well as beautifully landscaped grounds."

-It was deemed significant as "one of Longmont's most distinguished houses" and for its association with James Roller Sweeny, its first owner and a banker and flour mill manager.
+It was deemed significant as "one of Longmont's most distinguished houses" and for its association with James Koller Sweeny, its first owner and a banker and flour mill manager.
 Its association with Thomas M. Callahan, founder of Golden Rule Stores is more significant however.
 Callahan lived in and had an office in the house from 1897 until 1938.
 A younger partner of Callahan, eventually, was James Cash Penney, who learned from Callahan and from Guy Johnson and went on to buy them out of their stores in Wyoming and to establish the J.C.
 Penney Company.”